Ella (name)

 Ella is a personal name most often used as a feminine given name, but also as a surname, especially in Australia.
 In Greek mythology, Ella (Ἕλλα) was the daughter of Athamas and Nephele.
 The name may be a cognate with Hellas (Ἑλλάς), the Greek name for Greece, which is said to have originally been the name of the region around Dodona.

 Another source indicates that Ella is a Norman version of the Germanic short name Alia, which was short for a variety of German names with the element ali-, meaning 'other'".
-It is also a common short name for names starting with El-, such as Eleanor, Elizabeth, Elle, Ellen, Elaine, Ellie, or Eloise.
+It is also a common short name for names starting with El-, most commonly Eleanor.

 The Hebrew word Ella (אלה) has two meanings: